LFoster03/applied-ml-foster/README.md

 git add .
 uv run pytest

-🧭 Data Cleaning Workflow
+# Step 1 for Example01: Data Cleaning Workflow

 The cleaning process follows these steps:

-1. Load the Dataset

-Reads the CSV file into a pandas DataFrame and prints the initial shape and missing values.

-df = pd.read_csv(DATA_PATH)

-2. Identify Missing Values

-Replaces placeholder missing values like ? or empty strings ("") with proper NaN.

-df.replace("?", pd.NA, inplace=True)
-df.replace("", pd.NA, inplace=True)

-3. Convert Numeric Columns

-Ensures numeric columns are stored as numbers (not strings).
-Invalid entries are automatically converted to NaN.

-df[col] = pd.to_numeric(df[col], errors="coerce")

-4. Remove Rows Missing the Target Variable

-Rows missing the price value are dropped, since price is the key target variable.

-df = df.dropna(subset=["price"])

-5. Fill Missing Numeric Values

-Missing numeric entries are replaced with the median of that column.

-df[col].fillna(df[col].median(), inplace=True)

-6. Fill Missing Categorical Values

-Missing text/categorical entries are replaced with the most frequent (mode) value.

-df[col].fillna(df[col].mode()[0], inplace=True)

-7. Standardize Text Columns

-All text columns are cleaned to lowercase and stripped of whitespace for consistency.

-df[col] = df[col].astype(str).str.lower().str.strip()

-8. Convert Text Numbers to Numeric

-Creates a numeric version of the “doors” column for analysis or modeling.

-df["doors_num"] = df["doors"].map({"two": 2, "three": 3, "four": 4, "five": 5})

-9. Save the Cleaned Data

-Saves the fully cleaned dataset as a new CSV file.

-df.to_csv(OUTPUT_PATH, index=False)

-✅ Output

-When the script completes successfully, you’ll see logs like:

-Reading data from: automobile_price_data3.csv
-Initial shape: (205, 11)
-Dropped 4 rows missing price.
-New shape: (201, 11)
-Filled numeric column 'bhp' with median = 110.0
+1. Load the Dataset, Identify Missing Values, Convert Numeric Columns, Remove Rows Missing the Target Variable, Fill Missing Numeric Values, Fill Missing Categorical Values, Standardize Text Columns, Convert Text Numbers to Numeric, Save the Cleaned Data

-✅ Cleaned data saved to: automobile_price_data3_cleaned.csv
+- Cleaned data saved to: automobile_price_data3_cleaned.csv

-Your cleaned dataset is now ready for exploratory data analysis (EDA) or machine learning.

-# 🤖 Step 2: Train–Test Split
+# Step 2: Train–Test Split

 Once the data is cleaned, the next step is to **prepare it for machine learning** by splitting it into a training set and a test set.

 ---

-## ⚙️ How It Works
+## How It Works

 The dataset is divided into:
 - **Training set (80%)** — used to train the model